-Each of the other NEOs has responsibility for achievement of the overall corporate goals and objectives.
 Each NEO has performance objectives that are assessed at year-end and objective measures that align with the targets for the CEO.
 The CEO undertakes an assessment of the NEO's contributions to the Corporation's results, including the CEO's assessment of each of the NEO's contributions as a part of the senior leadership team.
-Based on the CEO's assessment, the Compensation Committee considered each of the NEOs to have either met expectations or exceeded expectations for 2016 based on his or her individual performance and contribution to corporate goals and objectives.
+Based on the CEO's assessment, the Compensation Committee considered each of the NEOs to have either substantially met expectations or exceeded expectations for 2017 based on his or her individual performance and contribution to corporate goals and objectives.